rvessell/ece3005/howto.md

 | George B 	| 93 	| Ceramic Engineering 	|
 | Ryan V 	| 32 	| Computer Engineering 	|

-<p> Admittedly, this is not very useful for large tables of data.
+  Admittedly, this is not very useful for large tables of data.
 There are plenty of websites that will allow the upload csv files and will generate the necessary Markdown syntax to display a table.
-A recommended site would be 'https://www.tablesgenerator.com/markdown_tables'. </p>
+A recommended site would be 'https://www.tablesgenerator.com/markdown_tables'.

 ### Images
 ---------------------

-<p> Images in lab reports are almost always a necessity.
-In most cases, when creating a lab report, the images will be hosted locally, though in some cases, images may be hosted on a website that is being referenced. </p>
+  Images in lab reports are almost always a necessity.
+In most cases, when creating a lab report, the images will be hosted locally, though in some cases, images may be hosted on a website that is being referenced.

 For images hosted on a website, the image address can be referenced directly.
 - For example,`![Image](https://www.publicdomainpictures.net/pictures/370000/t2/kunstliche-intelligenz-1603866343eG3.jpg "random image")` generates <br>